TreezCode/Bamazon-App/README.md

 The user initialized the app by running the any of the 3 javascript files.

 The **NPM Package** `inquirer` is called when the logic of the application is ran.
-This *prompts* the user for input, which is then stored and further used for various functions throughout the game.
+This *prompts* the user for input, which is then stored and further used for various functions throughout the app.

 ```
 // Allow supervisor to create a brand new department in the database